 A survey of political trends and governmental institutions in Europe.
-Included is a detailed examination of the political systems of Britain, France, Germany, and Russia with comparisons to the U.S. Prerequisite: POLS 1113.
+Included is a detailed examination of the political systems of Britain, France, Germany, and Russia with comparisons to the U.S. Prerequisite: POLS 1113 or POLS 1013 or Sophomore standing.
 (TBA)